 - 1 tablespoon oyster sauce

-- ½ tablespoon Chinese black vinegar or sub for rice vinegar or white vinegar
+- ½ tablespoon Chinese black vinegar or rice vinegar or apple cider vinegar

 - 2 teaspoon garlic minced